smartcontractkit/chainlink/README.md

 $ chainlink show $JOB_ID
 ```

-To find out more about the ChainLink cli, you can always run `chainlink help`.
+To find out more about the ChainLink CLI, you can always run `chainlink help`.

 Check out the [wiki](https://github.com/smartcontractkit/chainlink/wiki)'s pages on [Adapters](https://github.com/smartcontractkit/chainlink/wiki/Adapters) and [Initiators](https://github.com/smartcontractkit/chainlink/wiki/Initiators) to learn more about how to create Jobs and Runs.